Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 fault” CompuMethod of category IDENTICAL shall be assumed.

-#@SECTION: 2.
-Regarding the existence of Units one of the following cases shall apply:
+ 2. Regarding the existence of Units one of the following cases shall apply:

 (a) The CompuMethods refer either to compatible Units or to Units that in